RonElhar/Kamin-Server/README.md

 # Kamin-Server

 Kamin-Server is a Python code repository of a deployed web app, for conducting experiments of non-convergent discussions, with integration ready advanced visualizations

-Contains an API for transfering data to Kamin-Client.
+It Contains an API for transfering data to Kamin-Client.

 ## Getting Started